Guide to Merchandising in Magento

 Product videos, as mentioned earlier, are another key area that can help to improve the likelihood of a user converting, and also make it easier for users to understand the key features of a product.
 Someone from Appliances Online once said that visitors that viewed a video on a product page were over 300% more likely to purchase the product.
 Magento 2 allows for product videos out of the box (simply by uploading the video or using a YouTube URL) and there are lots of extensions to allow for the same functionality in Magento 1.x.

 Product descriptions also play an important part in conversions too.
 Magento out of the box uses a short description and a long description field.
 Writing unique product descriptions, rather than relying on manufacturer’s descriptions will reap benefits in the long term (particularly from an SEO standpoint).
 It’s important to remember that manufacturers write their product descriptions with their customers in mind, and not yours!
-From an SEO perspective, your product-level visiblity will be limited if you don’t have unique content and you’re also leaving yourself susceptible to bigger penalty issues.
+From an SEO perspective, your product-level visibility will be limited if you don’t have unique content and you’re also leaving yourself susceptible to bigger penalty issues.

 Cross-sells, up-sells and related products

-Product promotion is another key area that is often overlooked or under-utilised, but it can drive improved conversion rates and higher average order value if done properly.
+Product promotion is another key area that is often overlooked or underutilised, but it can drive improved conversion rates and higher average order value if done properly.

 Related products can also appear on the product detail page.
 The intention with related products is to encourage the customer to buy additional products as well as the product they are currently viewing.
 As an example, if a customer is viewing an armchair, a matching footstool might be listed as a related product.
 Amazon is the king of related products, but this is something that can work for any merchant if done properly.

-Cross-sells are rather like those impulse buys at the till in a real-world store.
+Cross-sells are rather like impulse buys at the till in a real-world store.
 They usually appear on the shopping cart page and are generally things that the customer might have overlooked.
 Batteries or ink cartridges are good examples of strong cross-sell items.

 Unless your upsells, cross-sells and related products are manual, it is important to review them regularly.
 As products go out of stock or reach end of line, related products might simply disappear over time.
 By regularly checking on your best sellers to ensure they are optimised for higher sales conversions, it’s possible to make a significant improvement in average order values.
 Again, this is a good reason to look at something like NOSTO, which has a cartridge which can be slotted into different page templates.
 I’d also suggest using this for things like 404 pages and 0-result search pages.

 Layered navigation in Magento

 The key to successful layered navigation if you use the out of the box solution in Magento (and most of the third party options) is careful use of product attributes.
 If you’re sloppy with using attributes, this will result in a layered navigation system that is difficult to use and confusing for the customer.
 Attributes should only be defined as filterable if they are of real use to the end customer.
 Typical ‘refine by’ values might include colour, type and brand.
 It’s also common for Magento admins to have duplicate values in attributes or not correctly assign products, this will have a big impact on the user.
 It’s also important to setup your attributes and attribute sets in an effective way – so allowing users to filter based on what they actually need to filter by.
 It’s also important to remember that different attribute sets need to be used to align different attributes with different product types – this also needs to be considered with layered navigation.

 Magento offers many ways to merchandise products effectively.
 The key to sales success is to make the buying process as simple and stress-free as possible for the customer.
 By optimising the store for maximum product engagement, the retailer can make the best use of Magento’s core strengths.
 Ultimately this will result in a better overall user experience and higher conversion rates.